scvalex/ltc/docs/final.md

 A difficulty in implementing relational databases is ensuring that constraints are not broken by changes to the data.
-Although this is not particularly difficult to guarantee if the entire database is on a single machine, it becomes much harder in a distributed context.
+Although this is not particularly difficult to guarantee if the entire database is on a single machine, it becomes much harder to do in a distributed context.

 We have seen in Section \ref{sec:other-traditional-databases} that, in practice, relational databases generally have two data replication